 The American Express Gold Card (€16.50 per month or €198 annually, free the first 6 months) which currently offers no welcome bonus.
 (Previously offered was a standard bonus of 7,500 MR points on first €500 spend within 3 months).
-It also includes 2 lounge entry passes which can be used at 500 airports lounges worldwide.
+It also includes 2 lounge entry passes which can be used at 500 airports lounges worldwide and some basic travel insurance.
 1.2 MR points are earned for each €1 spend.
 You require a gross annual income of €36,000.
 The Gold card application can be made here

 The American Express Platinum Card (€58.50 per month or €702 annually, first year half-price) is a high-end card with many travel privileges.
 It currently offers no welcome bonus.
 (Previously offered was a standard bonus of 15,000 MR points on first €500 spend within 3 months).
 It also features comprehensive travel insurance, Privium Plus membership (Schiphol border control), worldwide airport lounge access and a €150 travel credit voucher.
 1.5 MR points are earned for each €1 spend.
 You require a gross annual income of €60,000.
 The Platinum card application can be made here